What is Linux screen? How to install It

 Linux Screen is a terminal program developed by the GNU.
 Many official sources call it GNU Screen, which is used for terminal multiplexing.

-In other words, Screen divides a physical terminal into several virtual sessions and stops and summarizes the activity in them.
+In other words, the Screen divides a physical terminal into several virtual sessions, stops it, and summarizes the activity.

-This is how It works: if you’re working in a terminal session while using Screen, it’s saved at that point when you’re done, and you shut down the computer.
-When you access the Terminal again, the Terminal will return to the Screen you were working on before the shutdown.
+This is how it works: if you’re working in a terminal session while using Screen, it’s saved at that point when you’re done, and you shut down the computer.
+When you reaccess the Terminal, the Terminal will return to the Screen you were working on before the shutdown.

 Don’t worry whether Linux Screen will be installed on your Linux distribution.
 Because it has been tested on most distributions and works well